WILLE-DAC/documentation/WILLE by-laws.md

 I. Can publish and vote on proposals.

 II.
-Can veto but cannot vote on quadratic funding rounds held between angels and KREDIT.
+Can veto but cannot vote on funding rounds held between angels and KREDIT.

 <p align="center">
 <b>( article 3 )</b><br>